rightalternatives/Hello-world/README.md

 # Hello-world
-Learning how to step a repository
+Learning how to start a repository